Discover more from AI Supremacy

 A brief history of OpenAI

 In the year that followed, OpenAI released its first two products without much fanfare.
-But in 2018, the company released a paperintroducing a new kind of model: a Generative Pre-trained Transformer, or GPT.
+But in 2018, the company released a paper3 introducing a new kind of model: a Generative Pre-trained Transformer, or GPT.
 While not obvious at the time, the GPT model radically changed OpenAI’s trajectory.

-Shortly after GPT-2, the organization announced it was creating a "capped-profit" company.
+Shortly after GPT-2, the organization announced it was creating a "capped-profit 5" company.
 The new entity would allow investors and employees to earn a “capped return” up to 100x.
 The creation of the “capped-profit” company soon led to a partnership with Microsoft.
 In 2019, the tech giant announced a $1 billion investment, as well as several joint initiatives.
-And by 2023, the companies announced a new multiyear, multibillion-dollar investment.
+And by 2023, the companies announced a new multiyear, multibillion-dollar investment6.

 Fast forward to today: the company has almost two dozen AI models/products across text, images, and audio.
 It is firmly in the lead in generative AI and is on track to impact hundreds of millions of users.
 Its partnership with Microsoft has led to AI upgrades for Bing, Github, and Office 365.
 ChatGPT is the first serious threat to Google's search dominance in years.
 GPT-4 is so advanced it triggered a call for a pause on continuing AI development.
 And multiple governments are now scrutinizing the potential impacts of OpenAI and ChatGPT.